Patient Information Leaflet

 Diamicron 60 mg is not recommended for use in children due to the lack of data.

-Diamicron 60 mg with other medicines
+Using Diamicron 60 mg with other medicines

-Inform your doctor or pharmacist that you are using or have recently used or may need to use any other medicine.
+Tell your doctor or pharmacist that you are using, have recently used, or might use any other medicines.

-When a medicine belonging to the class of antibiotics called fluoroquinolones is taken at the same time as Diamicron 60 mg, alterations in blood glucose levels (low blood sugar and high blood sugar) may occur, especially in elderly patients.
+When a medicine belonging to the class of antibiotics called fluoroquinolones is taken at the same time as Diamicron 60 mg, alterations in blood glucose levels (low and high blood sugar) may occur, especially in elderly patients.

-Taking Diamicron 60 mg with food, drinks and alcohol
+Taking Diamicron 60 mg with food, drinks, and alcohol

 Diamicron 60 mg can be taken with meals and non-alcoholic drinks.

-Pregnancy and lactation
+Pregnancy and breast-feeding

-You should not use Diamicron 60 mg during breastfeeding.
+You should not use Diamicron 60 mg during breast-feeding.

-Driving and operating machinery
+Driving and using machines

 Please ask your doctor if you can drive if:

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 If you take more Diamicron 60 mg than you should